-What we don’t: Harder to set up than the G3s above; fairly heavy and bulky.
+What we don’t: Only comes in one width; fairly heavy and bulky.

-Black Diamond’s Ascension STS is one of the most ubiquitous designs on the market, and for good reason.
-Rather than the nylon-and-mohair blend of our top pick, the GlideLite Mix STS, the Ascension STS uses 100-percent-nylon plush that’s ideal for those who want a more secure feel on steep skin tracks.
-In addition, the Ascension shares the metal tip and tail clips with the GlideLite, which are reasonably easy to adjust and very durable.
-At $165-$175 depending on size, the Ascension is a solid value considering the long-lasting construction that should see you through many seasons of frequent use.
+Black Diamond’s Ascension is one of the most ubiquitous designs on the market, and for good reason.
+Rather than the nylon-and-mohair blend of our top pick, the GlideLite Mohair Mix, the Ascension uses 100-percent-nylon plush that’s ideal for those who want a more secure feel on steep skin tracks.
+In addition, the Ascension shares the metal tip and tail clips with the GlideLite, which come preinstalled in the latest version (2020-2021), are reasonably easy to adjust, and very durable.
+At $170, the Ascension is a solid value considering the long-lasting construction that should see you through many seasons of frequent use.

 The G3 Alpinist+ Universal above is the Ascension’s closest competitor, and their nylon builds both run notably heavier and bulkier than mohair.
-The BD gets the slight edge in price and grip with its superior coverage, but the G3 is far easier to set up with its customizable length and superior trimming tool.
+The BD gets the slight edge in price and grip with its superior coverage, but the G3 is easier to set up with multiple widths (read: less waste) and a superior trimming tool.
 This makes it our preferred option for the beginner crowd—or for anyone that will value the G3’s convenience—but the BD isn’t far behind.
-Finally, like the GlideLite, the Ascension is also available in splitboard and minimalist STD models with no tail clip.
+Finally, for the same price, the Ascension is also available in a splitboard model and an STS model for fat powder planks.